sourcegraph/sourcegraph-public-snapshot/dev/mini/sourcegraph/README.md

     path_name: github.com/gorilla/mux/mux.go,
 }
 ```
-To see exactly what data is sent to Sourcegraph, open the JavaScript console in your browser, and view network traffic to the `production` endpoint.
+Note that the above includes repository names and file names viewed in Sourcegraph.
+To see exactly what data is sent to Sourcegraph, open the JavaScript console in your browser and view network traffic to the `production` endpoint.

-To disable all tracking, contact Sourcegraph support (support@sourcegraph.com) and we will send simple instructions to do so.
+To disable all tracking, contact Sourcegraph support (support@sourcegraph.com).

 ## FAQ

-### Unable to clone repositories from GitHub.com
+### Why am I unable to view repositories from GitHub.com?

-Sourcegraph Self-Hosted indexes repositories from GitHub.com on demand, in response to user actions.
+Sourcegraph indexes repositories from GitHub.com on demand, in response to user actions.
 By default, it uses the credentials in your `$HOME/.ssh` directory.
 If your GitHub SSH key is not in `$HOME/.ssh`, then auto-indexing GitHub.com repositories may fail.

+### Why doesn't Sourcegraph auto-clone repositories from X code host?

+Sourcegraph currently auto-clones only GitHub.com repositories.
+Repositories hosted elsewhere (including your local machine) are added via a separate code path.
+Local repositories are automatically added based on the local file path you specify to the containing directory (`GIT_PARENT_DIRECTORY` in your `.env` file).
+Remote repositories are specified by the `ENSURE_REPOS_REMOTE` variable in your `.env`.

 ## Troubleshooting